BBaysinger/bb-portfolio/docs/engineering-standards.md

 Any deviation from standards, conventions, or best practices must be explicitly called out in code comments and/or PR descriptions with rationale and a plan for alignment.

+If code or configuration is unconventional, convoluted, or otherwise difficult to justify, and that choice is not already explained in a nearby comment or the PR description, it must be surfaced to the developer immediately rather than passed over silently.

-**Collaborative note:** tools reviewing or generating code should also flag non-standard, non-conventional, or non-best-practice patterns when encountered, and recommend alignment — without referencing their nature as automated assistants.
+**Collaborative note:** tools reviewing or generating code should alert the developer every time they encounter non-standard, non-conventional, convoluted, or non-best-practice patterns that are not already clearly justified in comments or PR context, and should recommend alignment — without referencing their nature as automated assistants.

 ---